-Grab your forks because Heritage Fire, a whole animal live-fire, outdoor food and wine event returns to Charles Krug Winery (2800 Main Street, St. Helena) on Sunday, August 2, 2015 between 3pm and 7 pm.
+Grab your forks because Heritage Fire by Cochon, a whole animal live-fire, outdoor food and wine event returns to Charles Krug Winery (2800 Main Street, St. Helena) on Sunday, August 2, 2015 between 3pm and 7 pm.
 If you move quickly, you can still purchase tickets for this massive collection of culinary experts cooking for a crowd of meat and wine enthusiasts (including you).

 Heritage Fire by Cochon will showcase more than 50 notable chefs working with farmers to prepare and cook 3,000 pounds of heritage breed animals, spotlighting traditional outdoor cooking techniques.
 Heritage and heirloom dishes to be featured include Wood-Roasted Duck, Spit-Roasted Local Rabbit, Roasted Goat, assorted cuts of Dry-Aged Beef and (of course) a variety of preparations of heritage breed Pig.
 You can also expect to find Raw Oysters, Roasted Clams, Octopus with Chorizo, Sturgeon, Artisan Cheeses and Heirloom Vegetables as well as outstanding wines and craft beers.